What is a planetary nebula?

 Image: The Butterfly Nebula seen by the Hubble Space Telescope.

 Ring Nebula or Lyre Nebula or M57

 Lyre nebula or M57 is among objects the most known for the catalog Messier.
 It was discovered in 1779 by Antoine Darquier de Pellepoix.
 It is an annular nebula which looks like the nebula Helix a lot.
 The real diameter of the ring is 1,3 al, is about a visible diameter 2 min of bow.
 The visible ring consists of oxygen and nitrogen ionized.
 The outside edge of the ring consists as for him of hydrogen.
 The dark part inside the ring is made by helium, and emits in the ultraviolet ray.
 M57 is often named Misty of the Ring, Nebula of the Lyre or simply The Lyre, the name that she pulls of her constellation host.
 A global nebula is a fine disk, in the irregular forms and in the luxurious colors.
 We so called up them, because seen in a small instrument, in the debuts of the observations, they appeared as weak planets.
 They appear as a nebula of small angular dimensions, often very symmetric circular shape and bounded well, by opposition at the diffuse nebulas which seem to dilute in the space and of irregular shape.
-Numerous global nebulas have a shape of ring, as the ring of the Lyre, opposite.
-They show a density of matter stronger in suburb than inside.

 A star is always in the center.
 At the end of life, when they exhausted their hydrogen, stars see their peripheral layers dilating and cooling, whereas the heart collapses and warms up to reach the melting point of the helium.
 Certain stars go as far as ejecting their peripheral layers creating an expanding cocoon.
 The heart put in nude is a star of type W or O which shines a lot of ultraviolet light and which incites the nebula.